White River, Ontario: Geography

-White River is located north of Lake Superior, on the namesake White River and halfway along Highway 17 between Marathon and Wawa.
+White River is located north of Lake Superior, on White River and halfway along Highway 17 between Marathon and Wawa.
 This is also roughly halfway between Toronto and Winnipeg.

 Climate

 White River advertises itself as "The Coldest Spot in Canada" with recorded temperatures as low as -58 C. However, this is a myth, as the coldest temperature in Canada was recorded in Snag, Yukon, at −62.8 C on 3 February 1947.
 Even in Ontario, the coldest recorded temperature was in Iroquois Falls on 23 January 1935 [−58.3 C], which is also the lowest temperature ever recorded in Eastern Canada.
 White River's reputation for being the "coldest spot" is probably based on the fact that for many years, its reported temperature was deemed "the coldest in the nation today" from the handful of stations reporting daily temperature extremes in newspapers and on radio, with most stations' data being available only on a monthly basis to Environment Canada at the time.

 Its official weather station (which closed in 1976) was located in a frost hollow, but most residential areas have good air drainage and do not see temperatures far below −40 C. Gardeners can keep their flowers alive into October and grow non-boreal species such as silver maple.